 - Assign tickets to different agents and keep communications secure by only allowing active agents to see ticket details.

 - Integrate with WooCommerce.

-As your business grows and you develop a need for more robust support, you can upgrade to a premium plugin and get unlimited tickets, agents, and deeper control over your private communications.
+As your business grows and you develop a need for more robust support, you can use this premium plugin and to get unlimited tickets, agents, and deeper control over your private communications.

 Client Portal is a premium plugin that helps individuals like yourself place a project management system right within WordPress.

 With Client Portal’s plugin, you can do the following:

 - Create a dedicated project hub for each client through your website.